 Compared to the tables provided in 2003, the new tables oversample the near wing to smoothly join the Lorentzian and the near wing.

-sigma21_NaH2_D1_T1000_lam.ps and sigma21_NaH2_D1_T1000_omg.ps are the plots of the 3 parts which constitute the whole profile: the core given by the lorentz_out., the near wing given by sigma_out. and the far wing given by redwing_NaH2_D1_21_1000..
+sigmaD1_NaHe19_T1000_lam.ps and sigmaD1_NaHe19_T1000_omg.ps are the plots of the 2 parts which constitute the whole profile: the core given by the lorentz_out., the wing given by sigma_out. .

 5.3 JUNCTION and LOW DENSITIES